Republican Karen Handel defeats Democrat Jon Ossoff in Georgia special election

 Rarely, if ever, has a single congressional race attracted this much attention or been freighted with so much meaning.

-With over $50 million in dollars in spending, the race shattered the record for the most expensive House race ever — by more than $20 million — set in a 2012 Florida race.
+With more than $50 million in spending, the race easily shattered the record for the most expensive House race — by more than $20 million — as money flowed in from around the country.
 Final spending numbers are likely to be even higher once the full data is released.

 The candidates and their surrogates professed the race was being misread by national pundits.

-“They have tried to make this a national election, but it is a local election,” said Republican Jere Wood, the seersucker and bow tie clad mayor of Roswell, Handel’s home town.
+“They have tried to make this a national election, but it is a local election,” said Republican Jere Wood, the mayor of Roswell, Handel’s home town.

 But despite the adage about all politics being local, national issues clearly motivated voters here — just as they do everywhere at a moment of intense polarization and political engagement.